openware/open-finance/docs/10_trading-channels.md

 https://besu.hyperledger.org/en/stable/Concepts/NetworkID-And-ChainID/

-We aim to support more than Ethereum layer 1 & 2 networks, so we can't just use Chain ID and Network ID who are just working for Ethereum layers.
+We aim to support more than Ethereum layer 1 & 2 networks, so we can't just use Chain ID and Network ID which are defined only for EVM based blockchains.

-The simplest option is to define the list of supported networks.

-:construction: To be defined. :construction:
+The [EIP-3220](https://eips.ethereum.org/EIPS/eip-3220) can be used to define a unique identifier for every blockchain.